zikunz/smart-facility-access-system/Lab 4/README.md

 During our development procedure, we have met many difficulties in function implementation and testing.

-1. In some unusual cases, we observed that a previously composed character will appear again.
+1. In our earlier testing process, we observed that a previously composed character will appear again.
 For instance, suppose we want to type "EC", we should press 3 and be able to press 2 immediately.
 However, the OLED sometimes shows "EEC" as a result.
-We resolved this issue by ...
+We resolved this issue by limit the receive buffer string exactly to the length of longest instruction (12 in our case) to avoid receiving partial of the next message.
-2. Not too responsive and can be hard to use.
-We improved responsiveness by ...
+2. However, the limitation in length of receiving buffer makes the device sometimes not too responsive since some income message packages can be discarded.
+We improved responsiveness by minimizing the processing time in the GPIO interrupt handler to make sure every package can be catched.
-3. ...
+3. The decoding system is low efficiency and not considering the bit toggle property due to the time constrint.
+The whole system is usable, but the algorithm can be significantly improved in future revisions.

 ## Conclusion